In what can be described as a competitive job market, making sure you get the most from your recruitment consultancy has never been more important.

 Despite having met with your consultant, it is always good to keep up regular contact, notifying them of any changes in your situation and to update them on your progress.
 If anything changes favourably on your CV, it is essential that they are aware, making sure you are front of mind and they are fully-up-to-date on where your experience lies.

 Although it can be difficult to keep in touch with recruiters during business hours, it is essential to keep the communication going as your responsiveness can often be a reflection of your professionalism.
 If your recruiter provides you with an opportunity which is not of interest, make sure to let them know why so that they can best approach you with more suitable positions as they arise.

 Alternatively, if you have a friend who is looking for a new job, why not be rewarded for recommending Robert Walters?
 Find out more

-Request a copy of the Robert Walters Global Salary Survey
+Request a copy of the Robert Walters Middle East Salary Survey